 Some scientists question the Mount Toba extinction theory, saying the lack of genetic diversity is because so few people migrated out of Africa.

 Early Global Warming

-As the world’s climate began a dramatic warming period, our ancestors began to move north over the Middle East and they crossed into Europe about 50,000 years ago.
-Keeping mostly to the southern part of the continent and away from the cold they spread to Spain by about 40,000 years ago.
+As the world’s climate began a dramatic warming period, our ancestors began to move north over the Middle East, and they crossed into Europe about 50,000 years ago.
+Keeping mostly to the southern part of the continent and away from the cold, they spread to Spain about 40,000 years ago.
 At about this time, others migrated from Asia towards the north into what is today Russia, and then to Japan.